 Caiaphas and the Sanhedrin

 John added that they took Jesus first of all, to the father-in-law of the High Priest.
-The High Priest was Caiaphas and his father-in-law's name was Annas, who was still a respected figure and who initially just questioned Jesus for a few minutes.
+The High Priest was Caiaphas and his father-in-law's name was Annas, and he was still a respected figure who initially just questioned Jesus for a few minutes.
 Probably during this time, the High Priest, Caiaphas, was assembling members of the ruling council in his home, in order to have a trial of sorts of Jesus.
 He gathered the rulers who are part of the council known as the Sanhedrin.
-It's these people who gathered in the home of the High Priest and interrogated Jesus late at night, probably into the early hours of Friday morning.
+It is these people who gathered in the home of the High Priest and interrogated Jesus late at night, probably into the early hours of Friday morning.
 They had been summoned hastily, from their homes, from their beds, from their sleep to be there with Caiaphas, for this urgent moment.
-Let's read the text; Matthew 26: 57 - 68,
+Let us read the text; Matthew 26: 57 - 68,

 57‘Those who had arrested Jesus took him to Caiaphas the high priest, where the Teachers of the Law and the elders had assembled.
 58But Peter followed him at a distance, right up to the courtyard of the high priest.
 He entered and sat down with the guards to see the outcome.
 59The chief priests and the whole Sanhedrin were looking for false evidence against Jesus so that they could put him to death.
 60But they did not find any, though many false witnesses came forward.
 Finally two came forward 61and declared, “This fellow said, ‘I am able to destroy the temple of God and rebuild it in three days.’”
 62Then the High Priest stood up and said to Jesus, “Are you not going to answer?
 What is this testimony that these men are bringing against you?”
 63But Jesus remained silent.
 The High Priest said to him, “I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God.”
 64“You have said so,” Jesus replied.
 “But I say to all of you: From now on you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 65Then the High Priest tore his clothes and said, “He has spoken blasphemy!
 Why do we need any more witnesses?
 Look, now you have heard the blasphemy.
 66What do you think?”
 “He is worthy of death,” they answered.
 67Then they spat in his face and struck him with their fists.
 Others slapped him 68and said, “Prophesy to us, Messiah.
 Who hit you?”’Matthew 26:57-68, NIV